TCGenius/TCGenius/README.md

-- 👋 Hi, I’m @TCGenius
+- 👋 Hi, I’m Andrés Alvarez.
 - 👀 I’m interested in learn a lot of new technologies so I can lead teams and teach in a way that people enjoy their job and have fun while learning.
 - 🌱 I'm currently working exclusively in Next.js, trying to learn more and more.
 - 📫 How to reach me: alvarez.andres.g@gmail.com